AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 I use the script from Stephan: https://github.com/Stephan3/Schnitzelslicerrepo/blob/master/superslicer/pp.py

-Install Python on your computer and swap the python exe path and the script path accordingly.
+Install Python on your computer.
+Swap the python exe path and the script path accordingly.

 Adjust your desired accel, accel to decel, and square corner velocity at the top of the scipt file.